Sugar cravings are a familiar challenge for many, often signaling underlying nutritional deficiencies that need attention.

 But another way of looking at stress is thinking about how stress is typically a lack of relaxation.

 We all have days when we’re relaxed and feeling good.
-On those days, some unfortunate news can happen but we remain unshaken.
+Some unfortunate news can happen on those days, but we remain unshaken.
 Our mood and eating habits don’t change in response to stress.

-But if we are already in a state of stress and are lacking relaxation, then bad news can hit us like a train.
+But if we are already stressed and lack relaxation, lousy news can hit us like a train.
 We start craving sugar and binge on processed foods and other things.

-The worst part is how easy you can forget that you need relaxation.
-We tend to think we can work, work, work all day long and never lose focus.
+The worst part is how easily you can forget that you need relaxation.
+We think we can work all day long and never lose focus.

-We tend to think of relaxation as a luxury and not something we need.
-But the more we work without taking breaks then the more stress we take on.
+We tend to think of relaxation as a luxury, not something we need.
+But the more we work without taking breaks, the more stress we experience.

-There is a tipping point where we have too much stress.
-When we have too much stress your body starts becoming fatigued.
-This is where your sweet tooth starts tingling!
+There is a tipping point when we have too much stress.
+When we have too much stress, our bodies start becoming fatigued.
+This is when our sweet tooth starts tingling!

 Fatigue is the body’s natural response to feeling overwhelmed.
-Your body cannot stay ‘on’ all day and night like a desktop computer.
+Like a desktop computer, it cannot stay ‘on’ all day and night.

-But instead of sleep and relaxation you push through the stress and never slow down.
+Instead of sleeping and relaxing, you push through the stress and never slow down.

-Since you aren’t recharging your body then your body needs an alternative fuel source.
+Since your body isn’t recharging, it needs an alternative fuel source.
 Your body then turns to sweet foods to power itself through the day.

-And sugar cravings get really bad when you lack both sleep and relaxation.
+And sugar cravings get nasty when you lack both sleep and relaxation.

 How To Stop Lack Of Relaxation

-So how do you combat sugar cravings from lack of relaxation?
-Try implementing some sort calming technique such as:
+So, how do you combat sugar cravings from lack of relaxation?
+Try implementing some calming techniques, such as:

-The body needs relaxation (in addition to sleep) in order to work well.
-Without proper time allotted towards recovery, our bodies get depleted.
+The body needs relaxation (in addition to sleep) to work well.
+Without proper recovery time, our bodies become depleted.

 You can’t treat your body and mind like a computer.
-A computer can run all day long without breaks but you cannot do the same!
+A computer can run all day without breaks, but you can’t do the same!

 Lack Of Proper Nutrition

-Nutrition doesn’t need to be complex.
-But you can’t expect to eat bread all day and not go crazy for sugar too.
+Nutrition doesn’t need to be complex, but you can’t expect to eat bread all day and not crave sugar.

-Your body needs some fiber, protein and healthy fat to feel full and satisfied.
+Your body needs fiber, protein, and healthy fat to feel full and satisfied.

-If you’re not eating enough fiber, protein or fat then your body will crave sugary foods as a substitute.
+If you’re not eating enough fiber, protein, or fat, your body will crave sugary foods as a substitute.

-See, when you are lacking protein, fiber and fat usually this means you are eating too many carbs.
+See, when you lack protein, fiber, and fat, this usually means you are eating too many carbohydrates.

 When you eat simple carbs such as bread or cereal, your body converts the carbs into sugar.

-In other words, your blood sugar levels rise and this triggers a release of insulin.
+In other words, your blood sugar levels rise, which triggers insulin release.

 How To Stop Nutrition / Low Blood Sugar Deficiency

-But if that is difficult then try protein shakes until the habit becomes more natural for ya! 🙂
+But if that is difficult, try protein shakes until the habit becomes more natural! 🙂

 There are a few other ways to avoid blood sugar spikes and crashes.